 International reaction to our initiative has been overwhelmingly positive and reaffirmed our ability to embrace change in a safe and regulated environment; we have done this before and will do so again.
 The DLT framework positions Gibraltar as a jurisdiction which facilitates innovation whilst ensuring it continues to meet its regulatory and strategic objectives”

 Samantha Barrass, CEO of the Gibraltar Financial Services Commission ““Today’s publication places Gibraltar at the forefront of the regulation of Distributed Ledger Technology businesses and is a wonderful example of what can be achieved through greater collaboration among industry, government and the regulator.
 I truly believe that this regulatory framework demonstrates that regulators can keep up to date with technology without stifling innovation, protect consumers and create a well-regulated safe environment in which financial technology can flourish.””

 Marcus Killick, CEO of ISOLAS LLP commented that it represents “the creation of a flexible but clear regulatory regime that allows Gibraltar and its regulator to keep pace with this rapidly developing market.
 By being able to apply regulations on a case by case basis Gibraltar has managed to marry the needs of the firms in this sector and the participants who utilise them.
 The use of a principles based regime is a model that others will undoubtedly follow.”

 ISOLAS are happy to have been able to contribute to this process over the last 2 years with partner Joey Garcia co-chairing the Gibraltar Government working group on distributed ledger technology.
-Joey commented ‘its very excitng to see this process come to fruition.
-There has been a huge amount of international interest in what we are doing and how we are approaching this new area and we are delighted to be on the forefront of developments in this space.
+Joey commented ‘its very exciting to see this process come to fruition.
+There has been a huge amount of international interest in what we are doing and how we are approaching this new area and we are delighted to be at the forefront of developments in this space.